Wollongong Harbour Precinct: Brighton Lawn and Beach

 This area over time has changed significantly from originally a sandy shingle beach from where produce was transshipped to waiting vessels.
 Created in 1870 from sand dredged from the harbour, the raised terrace area - later known as Brighton Lawn Reserve, named by Governor Bourke in 1840 to conjure up visions of Brighton Beach in Britain, was the site of the first Customs House.
 The Mt Pleasant and Mt Keira tram lines ran around its periphery.
 In the 1880s twelve Norfolk Island pines were planted in an arc on the Reserve and five seats were installed under these trees.
 Two of the original trees remain.
 Following the removal of the tramways in the 1930s, the area has been heavily landscaped with the addition of sealed parking areas, concrete paths, kiosk and toilet block.
-The foreshore of the elevated Lawn is protected by gabions and these have failed and now need restoration.
+The foreshore of the elevated Lawn is protected by gabions, but these have failed and now need restoration.
 Apart from the original convict Quay wall little remains of this part of the 19th century harbour.